Thursday, January 15, 2026

 "A rather unusual happening occurred while Father Schmitt was pastor.
 He noticed one morning that the relic of Saint Anthony was missing.
 It is normally reposed in an open niche beneath the statue of Saint Anthony.
 In a short time, the reliquary containing the relic was returned.
 Since that time, it has rested in a closed niche."

 Coincidentally, Saint Anthony is venerated worldwide as the patron saint for recovering lost items and is credited with miracles involving lost people, things, and spiritual goods.
-The tradition is derived from an incident in which a had been stolen from the saint by a novice monk who attempted to leave the Franciscan order.
+The tradition is derived from an incident in which a book of psalms had been stolen from the saint by a novice monk who attempted to leave the Franciscan order.

 Advertisement